erg-lang/erg/doc/EN/syntax/type/advanced/quiantified_dependent.md

     method ref! self(A ~> A+1) = ...
 ```

-Quantified dependent types as a right-hand side value require that the type variable to be used be declared in the type variable list (`||`).
+Quantified dependent types as right-hand side values require that the type variable to be used be declared in the type variable list (`||`).

 ```erg
 # T is a concrete type